Easy to use

 Welcome to a new era of spatial biology

-- The Xenium Analyzer combined with our curated panels, powerful visualization software, and easy-to-follow workflow creates a powerful in situ profiling platform that enables you to assess the relationship between cellular structure and function like never before.
+- The Xenium Analyzer combined with our curated or standalone custom panels, powerful visualization software, and easy-to-follow workflow creates a powerful in situ profiling platform that enables you to assess the relationship between cellular structure and function like never before.

 Shorten your path to discovery